Wyamio/Wyam.Web/Input/modules/readfiles.md

   - `FilePath`

-    The full path of the file.
+    The full path of the file (including file name).
+Same as `SourcePath`

   - `FileBase`